 The Opera Garnier is truly spectacular.
 And it’s a dual-purpose immersive experience.
 You can experience the incredibly opulent space, designed by Charles Garnier.
 And you can re-live the Gothic potboiler, The Phantom of the Opera.

-Day 4: The Left Bank & Two Hidden Gems
+Day 4 In Paris: The Left Bank & Two Hidden Gems

 It’s a great place to get lost, stumble down cobbled lanes, admire facades, shop for antiques on Rue Jacob, and people watch at the many quaint cafes.

-If a literary tour strikes you fancy, check out this Lonely Planet guide.
-Once Paris’ religious center, the Left Bank also has a number of churches, including St. Germain des Pres and Saint Sulpice, that you shouldn’t miss.
+Once Paris’ religious center, the Left Bank also has a number of Paris’ most beautiful churches, including St. Germain des Pres, St. Severin, and Saint Sulpice, that you shouldn’t miss.

 You won’t see anything as stunning as Delacroix’s famous Liberty Leading the People at his studio.
 What you’ll find is lush religious and historical paintings and drawings by Delacroix and others, as well as personal objects and mementos.